 Can I ship errors only, without analytics or replay?

 Yes.
-Disable the signals you don’t want with
+Disable the signals you don’t want with the provider’s

-plugins, for example init({ plugins: { replay: false, pageEvents: false } }).
+plugins prop, for example <InterfereProvider plugins={{ replay: false, pageEvents: false }}>.
 To drop browser tracing from the bundle entirely, pass init({ tracing: false }).